US LLC for Non-US Residents (Foreigners) — 2026 Guide

 If your country of residence has a double taxation avoidance agreement or so-called tax treaty with the United States, you can take advantage on the Permanent Establishment concept instead of relying solely on the US Trade or Business concept.
 In international taxation, the concept of "permanent establishment" refers to a company that has a fixed place of business (and other criteria specified in the tax treaty) in another country and is subject to income tax there.

 When there is a tax treaty between your country and the United States, IRS allows the definition of Permanent Establishment to take precedence over the definition of the US Trade or Business in the Internal Revenue code.
 So even if you are engaging in a US trade or business but do not have Permanent Establishment in the United States, you will not be subject to federal taxes on your active business income.
-To see if your country has a tax treaty with the United States, please refer to this list at the IRS
+To see if your country has a tax treaty with the United States, please refer to the IRS tax treaty list.

 How to make your Foreign-owned US LLC Tax-Free